waldo-vision/waldo/apps/web/README.md

 You will now need to set the `DATABASE_URL` variable in two configuration files:

 - `apps/web/.env`
-- `packages/database/.env`
+- `packages/database/.env`.
+If you haven't already, create this file with `cp packages/database/.env.example packages/database/.env`.

-If self-hosting using the docker-compose method, then set `DATABASE_URL="postgresql://root@localhost:26257?sslmode=disable"`.
+If self-hosting using the docker-compose method, then set `DATABASE_URL="postgresql://root@localhost:26257?sslmode=disable"` in each of these files.

 #### Migration